-We expect you to be fully in-person at the lectures and the lab section you signed up.
-Attendance is REQUIRED for the labs but not for the lecture classes (however highly recommended).
+NAU is back fully in-person and we expect you to be at the lectures and the lab section you signed up.
+Attendance is REQUIRED for the labs but not for the lecture classes (but highly recommended).
 We will use TopHat to make our large-enrollment lecture classes more interactive.
 TopHat is required, and there are questions for you to answer during the lecture classes.